Keeping food safe during a power outage

 Seasonal storms and power outages go together.
 That’s why preparing for a potential power outage is vital for preventing foodborne illness.
 By planning what to do during a power outage, you can keep food safe for consumption.
 Michigan State University Extension recommends the following tips for keeping food safe when the power goes out.

 - Arrange ahead of time for appliance thermometers to be placed in both the refrigerator and the freezer.
 Put in the thermometers so you can see them as soon as you open the door.
 Refrigerators should always be kept below 40 degrees Fahrenheit.
 Freezers should be at 0 degrees Fahrenheit or below.

 - If the weather forecast calls for severe storms and a potential power outage, turn the temperature down in the refrigerator and the freezer.
 Turning down these devices, will keep the freezer colder longer and take longer for the food to thaw and be exposed to the temperature danger zone.

 - Keep large containers of ice in the freezer.
 When the freezer is full, it will take longer for the food to thaw.

 - Place two or three ice cubes in a sealed plastic bag as a precaution in the freezer.
 The ice cubes will melt if the power goes out and the freezer get above 32 degrees Fahrenheit.
 By the ice cubes melting you will know that the food in the freezer may not be safe.

 - Know the nearest location that sells dry ice.
 Have gloves available if you use dry ice to keep your freezer cold, because it will burn the skin.

-- If you are home when the power goes out check the time.
-As a rule of thumb, a refrigerator will keep food cold for four to six hours.
-Food in the refrigerator/freezer will stay frozen for about a day.
-A full freestanding freezer may be safe for 48 hours and a half-full freezer for 24 hours.
+- If you are home, write down the time when the power went out.
+Generally, the refrigerator will stay cold for four to six hours.
+Food in the refrigerator/freezer compartment will remain frozen for about a day.